Sammccarthypotter/2-2_lammps_git/doc/src/dump_image.rst

 -3.2) can then be mapped to a specific color.
 The details of the mapping procedure depend on the *style* of the color map, as explained below.
+-3.2) can then be mapped to a specific color.
+The details of the mapping procedure depend on the *style* of the color map, as explained below.

+There are many possible options for defining a color map, enabled by the *amap* keyword.
+Here are the details.
 There are many possible options for defining a color map, enabled by the *amap* keyword.
 Here are the details.